-These TOE Security Functional Requirements (SFR) are outlined in the PP [6], chapter 6.1.
-They are selected from Common Criteria Part 2 and some of them are newly defined.
+These TOE Security Functional Requirements (SFR) are outlined in the PP [6], chapter 7.1.
+They are selected from Common Criteria Part 2 and one of them is newly defined.
 Thus the SFR claim is called:

 Common Criteria Part 2 extended